Locotir/LCRYPT/README.md

-# LCRYPT: Unbreakable Encryption at the Binary Level
+# LCRYPT: Unbreakable Binary-Level Encryption

-In the digital age, securing information at its most fundamental level is paramount.
-Recognizing that all data ultimately translates to binary code, LCRYPT presents a groundbreaking encryption solution designed to safeguard data integrity and confidentiality.
-Even with full knowledge of the encryption process, unauthorized access remains an insurmountable challenge without the corresponding decryption keys.
+In the digital age, securing data at its core is crucial.
+LCRYPT offers a revolutionary encryption solution that protects data at the binary level, ensuring integrity and confidentiality.
+Unauthorized access is impossible without the decryption keys.

 ### Description
-LCRYPT offers a robust mechanism to secure files by encrypting them at the binary level.
-This ensures that sensitive information remains protected against unauthorized access attempts, aligning with the highest standards of data security.
-The encryption process renders the content indecipherable without the appropriate keys, making it akin to deciphering a dictionary submerged in an alphabet soup.

-The primary objective of LCRYPT is to provide an impenetrable barrier, effectively "wiping" the contents of a file, and enabling recovery solely through authorized decryption.
-This approach guarantees that even with extensive knowledge of the encryption procedure, attempting manual decryption without the requisite keys is as futile as reconstructing a vast dictionary from a jumbled mass of letters.
+LCRYPT encrypts files at the binary level, making data indecipherable without the correct keys.
+This method provides top-tier security, rendering manual decryption futile without the appropriate keys.

-### Rreverse Engineering Considerations
+### Reverse Engineering Considerations
-Any attempt at reverse engineering LCRYPT-encrypted files faces significant hurdles.
-Without leaving identifiable marks or traces of the encryption method employed, discerning the encryption algorithm proves exceptionally challenging.
-Each byte within the encrypted file corresponds to a decimal number within the range of 0 to 255, representing all possible 8-bit combinations.
-The complexity of the encryption process goes beyond simply manipulating the position of each bit, rendering manual decryption unfeasible without the original encryption tool.
+LCRYPT-encrypted files resist reverse engineering due to their complexity.
+Each byte is shuffled randomly and corresponds to a value between 0 and 255, complicating decryption attempts without the original tool.

 ### Brute Forcing Analysis
-For adversaries equipped with the LCRYPT tool, decrypting files through brute force entails exhaustive attempts with varying padding settings.
-However, the sheer magnitude of possible combinations, combined with the computational resources required, presents formidable obstacles.
-Even assuming a generous timeframe for each decryption attempt, the endeavor becomes a test of endurance.

-In scenarios involving quantum computing, theoretical speed enhancements pose additional challenges.
-Despite speculative advancements in computational power, the exponential complexity of LCRYPT encryption remains a formidable barrier.
-Hypothetical comparisons underscore the monumental effort required, emphasizing the impregnability of LCRYPT's encryption methodology.
+Even with the LCRYPT tool, brute force decryption is impractical due to the vast number of possible combinations and required computational resources.
+The encryption's complexity remains a significant barrier, even against quantum computing advancements.

 ### Installation & Run